 Section 8.04 Indemnity: TNA shall indemnify and hold harmless any Director, officer, or employee from any suit, damage, claim, judgment or liability arising out of, or asserted to arise out of conduct of such person in his or her capacity as a Director, officer, or employee except in cases involving willful misconduct.
 Indemnification provided under this section shall comply with and follow the requirements as provided by statute.
 TNA shall have the power to purchase or procure insurance for such purposes.

 A written complaint regarding TNA or any of its activities may be submitted to any officer.
 The complaint shall be considered at the next regular board meeting, or no later than the second regular Board meeting following the receipt of the complaint.
 The Board shall provide a response to the complainant in a timely manner after the meeting where the complaint was reviewed.

 Article X Nondiscrimination

 The TNA will not discriminate against individuals or groups on the basis of gender, age, ethnicity, religion, creed, national origin, sexual orientation, gender expression, disability, marital status, income, political affiliation, homeowner/renter status, or any other legally protected class in its policies, recommendations, programs, or actions.

 Article XI Amendments

 These Bylaws may/shall be amended in the following manner:

-2) Notice of the proposed amendment(s), the Board’s intent to discuss and vote on the proposal, and the date, time and place of such meeting shall be provided to all members through publication in the TNA newspaper, or any other means of mass publication.
-The proposed amendment and any bylaws currently in effect that are in any way modified or otherwise influenced by the proposed amendment thereto shall be delivered to all members who request a copy from any Board member; and,
+- Notice of the proposed amendment(s), the Board’s intent to discuss and vote on the proposal, and the date, time and place of such meeting shall be provided to all members through TNA’s communication channels.
+The proposed amendment and any bylaws currently in effect that are in any way modified or otherwise influenced by the proposed amendment thereto shall be available to all members; and,

-3) The proposed amendment must be approved by a majority of all directors at a duly called general or special meeting.
+- The proposed amendment must be approved by a majority of all directors at a duly called regular board meeting.